-LQ45 index is chosen as the research subject as it is similar to the S&P 500 index in the United States from the Indonesian index.
-The companies listed in the LQ45 index have the highest transaction value and market capitalization.
-As the maximization of shareholders' wealth is fast becoming a key instrument as a new corporate paradigm, decisions regarding capital structure management and board diversity should be well established for sustainable existence in the market.
-Thus, the study focused on capital structure management and board diversity, which is one of the crucial areas of concern, will be conducted.
-This research is done to look at the link between capital structure, board characteristics, and firm performances on companies listed in the LQ45 index.
-The research problems in this study are: 1) do the capital structure, and board characteristics affect the profitability and firm's value?
-2) do board characteristics have an interaction effect on the firm's profitability and value?
-Moreover, this study is structured as follows: Section 2 reviews the literature and the preparation of a set of hypotheses; section 3 explains the details of the research method; section 4 describes research results, and section 5 concludes the study.
+LQ45 index is chosen as the research subject as it is similar with the S&P 500 index in the United States from the point of view of Indonesian index.
+The companies listed in LQ45 index have the highest transaction value and market capitalization.
+As the maximization of shareholders' wealth is fast becoming a key instrument as new corporate paradigm, decision regarding capital structure management and board diversity should be well established for a sustainable existence in the market.
+Thus, study focused on capital structure management and board diversity which is one of the crucial areas of concern will be conducted.
+This research is done with the purpose of looking at the link between capital structure, board characteristics and firm performances on companies listed in LQ45 index.
+The research problems in this study are: 1) do the capital structure and board characteristics effect to the profitability and firm's value?; 2) do board characteristics have interaction effect to firm's profitability and value?
+Moreover, this study is structured as follows: section 2 reviews the literatures then the preparation of a set of hypotheses; section 3 explains the details of the research method; section 4 describes research results; and section 5 concludes the study.